defgsus/clipig/docs/templates/walkthrough.md

 outcome is actually a repeatable texture!
 The object of interest might just not be in it's center.

-Apropos, the object of interest does look a tiny bit spoony to a human observer but not really, i'd say.
+It looks a bit spoony but not really, i'd say.
 There is a lot of curliness in the background but the spoon does not show as much.

-Also, CLIP obviously missed the curliness of the spoon because actual letters appeared to increase the similarity nevertheless.
+Also CLIP missed the curliness of the spoon because actual letters appeared to increase the similarity nevertheless.
 It got to **50%**.